Caroline Wozniacki forgets her US Open final $1.45m cheque

-Danish tennis ace forgot to collect her whopping $1.45 million runner-up cheque after losing the US Open final
+The Danish tennis ace forgot to take home her $1.45 million runner-up cheque after losing in the 2014 US Open final earlier this month

 In the age of money-conscious tennis stars, Caroline Wozniacki probably is an exception.